DandyLyons/notes/content/Library/The Bible (WEB)/01 - Genesis/Gen-17.md

 Abraham said to God, "Oh that Ishmael might live before you!"

 ###### v19
 God said, "No, but Sarah, your wife, will bear you a son.
-You shall call his name Isaac.
+You shall call his name [[Isaac]] ([[Theme of Laughter in Genesis|laughter]]).
 I will establish my covenant with him for an everlasting covenant for his offspring after him.

 ###### v20
 As for Ishmael, I have heard you.
 Behold, I have blessed him, and will make him fruitful, and will multiply him exceedingly.
 He will become the father of twelve princes, and I will make him a great nation.

 ###### v21
-But I will establish my covenant with Isaac, whom Sarah will bear to you at this set time next year."
+But I will establish my covenant with [[Isaac]], whom Sarah will bear to you at this set time next year."

 ###### v22
 When he finished talking with him, God went up from Abraham.